 We cannot overemphasize the point that the kind of documents used by Pathagoras for document assembly purposes are plain, ordinary Word files, the kind you already use, so we repeat it.
 Too often a customer will refrain from using existing documents because they have not been 'Pathagorized.'
 Forget that.
 A document is a document and it is usable by Pathagoras in its current shape.

-Any existing folder now existing on your computer or somewhere on your network qualifies as a book.
-The folder need not be one created for, or in contemplation of Pathagoras.
+Any existing folder now existing on your computer or somewhere on your network qualifies as a Book.
+Just like a document is usable in its 'raw' state, a folder need not be one created for, or in contemplation of Pathagoras.
 If it is now on your system, Pathagoras can use it.

 The folder can also contain various clauses needed to create (assemble) a whole document.
 We'll call these 'building blocks'.
 A clause can be anything – words, sentences, paragraphs, pages, pictures, charts, etc. Clauses can represent sequential sections of a document.
 Clauses can also be alternative versions of the same topic, allowing the user to create practically infinite variety in document creation.

 And, of course, the folder can contain a mixture of whole documents and building block clauses.
 Pathagoras is very, very flexible.